jSherz/jsj-blog/_posts/2016-05-01-installing-rancheros-opennebula.markdown

 date: 2016-05-01 11:23:00 +0100
 categories: docker rancher rancheros opennebula
 ---
 At the time of writing, [Rancher](https://github.com/rancher/os) does not publish VM images that are not aimed at a particular cloud provider and I therefore set about installing RancherOS with just the provided ISO.

 ## Step 1: Download and import images

-To begin, download the RancherOS ISO and then upload it into OpenNebula's image system.
+To begin, download the RancherOS ISO and then upload it into OpenNebula&rsquo;s image system.

 ```bash
 sudo -u oneadmin -i